Kolos65/Mockable/README.md

 To use the library:
 1. Add **Mockable** to all of your targets that contain protocols you want to mock.
 2. Add **MockableTest** to your test targets.

+Read the [installation guide](https://kolos65.github.io/Mockable/documentation/mockable/installation/) of the documentation for more details on how to integrate **Mockable** with your project.

 ## Configuration